 It is the policy of the University to protect voluntary assembly and to make its facilities available for assembly.
 Each University unit that includes gathering spaces for Meeting and Events shall establish a process for scheduling.
 Reservations shall not be denied to any member of the Community based on content of the Meeting, Event, or Dissent unless such content would otherwise violate the responsibilities set forth in this Policy.

-The Dean of Student Wellbeing should be consulted whenever possible before denying a request for use of a room, facility, or space by an organization recognized by the University for a reason other than prior assignment of the room, facility, or space.
+The Dean of Student Experience should be consulted whenever possible before denying a request for use of a room, facility, or space by an organization recognized by the University for a reason other than prior assignment of the room, facility, or space.
 The University shall not deny recognition to a recognized organization because of disagreement with its mission or the viewpoints that it represents.

-In order to afford maximum protection to the demonstration or protest, demonstrators and the academic community, the Dean of Student Wellbeing or designee, should be given 24 hours’ notice of any planned demonstration, its proposed locale, and the object of intended protest.
+In order to afford maximum protection to the demonstration or protest, demonstrators and the academic community, the Dean of Student Experience or designee, should be given 24 hours’ notice of any planned demonstration, its proposed locale, and the object of intended protest.

 The University reserves the right to decline to permit, and/or to require cessation of, Meetings, Events, [or] Protests [or demonstrations] under circumstances where the University determines that their occurrence may endanger the health or safety of persons or University property despite reasonable and available precautions.